All the latest deals, guides and loopholes go in

 Print a coupon from Purina Pro Plan's page to get £3 off Duo Délice dog food by 31 Dec 2014.
 The coupon’s for packs of 2.5kg or larger.
 We found the cost of the 2.5kg pack to be around £14.95.
 Can’t be used with other offers.

-Print a coupon from Supersavvyme to get £1 off any Fairy dishwasher tablets until Mon 10 Nov.
+Print a coupon from Supersavvyme to get £1 off any Fairy Platinum dishwasher tablets until Fri 12 Dec.

-Print a coupon from Supersavvyme's Coupons page to get 50p off Flash gel at Tesco until Mon 10 Nov.
+Print a coupon from Supersavvyme's Coupons page to get 50p off any Tampax Pearl or Compact at Tesco till Fri 12 Dec.

 For starters, make sure your printer is on and has enough paper!
 Many coupons use Adobe Flash Player software to print, so download the latest Flash software.